TheBitty/RustCC/README.md

 - Polymorphic code generation
 - Anti-debugging features
 - Dynamic code encryption/decryption
+- WebAssembly backend support
+- More language extensions

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer